yhaooo11/JavaCards/README.md

 My application will center around the concept of flashcards and allow users to:

-- create their own decks of flashcards
+- create/delete their own decks of flashcards
 - review their flashcards
 - see statistics about their progress on decks